DataStrategist/linuxRstuff/README.md

 The `sudo` and the `/` are important otherwise it'll only give you the space allocation of the current folder.
 I found that some packages really abuse the `/tmp` file, but it's not necessary to use some hardcore tmp cleaner, it's enough to reboot the server.

 Another way is to get yourself to `/` and then type `sudo du -h --max-depth=1` to see the biggest culprits

+## copying stuff to/from the server

+Upload the file yourFile.xyz to your home directory on the VM

+`scp yourFile.xyz username@cerzheprd03.its.auckland.ac.nz:~/.`

+Upload the folder yourFolder to your home directory on the VM

+`scp -r yourFolder username@cerzheprd03.its.auckland.ac.nz:~/.`

+Download the file ~/yourFile.xyz to your home directory on your computer

+`scp username@cerzheprd03.its.auckland.ac.nz:~/yourFile.xyz ~/.`

+Download the folder yourFolder to your home directory on your computer

+`scp -r username@cerzheprd03.its.auckland.ac.nz:~/yourFolder ~/.`